spatie/css-styleguide/README.md

 ```

 - Eg. defined in `helpers/*.scss`
-- Reusable properties throughout the entire project.
+- Reusable properties throughout the entire project
-- Prefixed by type (= the property that will be effected).
+- Prefixed by type (= the property that will be effected)
 - Each helper class is responsible for a well-defined set of properties